 In Vaginal Atrophy: Diagnosis & Treatment – Treatment: Topical Estrogen the Mayo Clinic include:

 - “Vaginal estrogen cream (Estrace, Premarin).
-You insert this cream directly into your vagina with an applicator, usually at bedtime.
-Typically women use it daily for one to three weeks and then one to three times a week thereafter, but your doctor will let you know how much cream to use and how often to insert it
+You insert this cream into your vagina with a device called an applicator, usually at bedtime.
+Most often, you use it daily for 1 to 3 weeks, and then 1 to 3 times a week after that.
+But ask your healthcare professional how much cream to use and how often to insert it

 - Vaginal estrogen suppositories (Imvexxy).
-These low-dose estrogen suppositories are inserted about 2 inches into the vaginal canal daily for weeks.
-Then, the suppositories only need to be inserted twice a week
+You place these low-dose estrogen treatments about 2 inches into the vagina daily for two weeks.
+After that, you insert them twice a week

-- Vaginal estrogen ring (Estring, Femring).
-You or your doctor inserts a soft, flexible ring into the upper part of the vagina.
-The ring releases a consistent dose of estrogen while in place and needs to be replaced about every three months.
-Many women like the convenience this offers.
-A different, higher dose ring is considered a systemic rather than topical treatment
+- Vaginal estrogen ring (Estring).
+You or your healthcare professional inserts a soft, flexible ring into the upper part of the vagina.
+The ring releases a steady dose of estrogen.
+It needs to be replaced about every three months.
+Many people like the convenience this offers.
+A different, higher-dose ring called Femring is considered a system-wide treatment rather than a topical one

-- Vaginal estrogen tablet (Vagifem).
-You use a disposable applicator to place a vaginal estrogen tablet in your vagina.
-Your doctor will let you know how often to insert the tablet.
-You might, for instance, use it daily for the first two weeks and then twice a week thereafter”.
+- Vaginal estrogen tablet (Vagifem, Yuvafem).
+You use an applicator to place this treatment in your vagina.
+Ask your healthcare professional how often to insert the tablet.
+For instance, you might use it daily for the first two weeks, and then twice a week after that”.

 Systemic Hormone Therapy